yugabyte/yugabyte-db/docs/content/v1.3/develop/realworld-apps/retail-analytics.md

 ## 1. Start local cluster with YSQL API enabled

-Follow [Quick Start](../../../quick-start/) instructions to run a local Yugabyte DB cluster.
+Follow [Quick Start](../../../quick-start/) instructions to run a local YugabyteDB cluster.
 Test the YSQL API as [documented](../../../quick-start/explore-ysql/) so that you can confirm that you have the YSQL service running on `localhost:5433`.

 ## 2. Load data